Little Minnesota

 "Little Minnesota" is the 11th episode in the fourth season of the television series How I Met Your Mother and 75th overall.
-It originally aired on December 15, 2008.
+It originally aired on December 15, 2008, on CBS.

 Plot

 Robin enters MacLaren's wearing an unseasonal T-shirt and explains to Ted that the cold weather does not affect her because she is from Canada.
 Marshall agrees and compares New York City in winter to a spring day in Minnesota, except for all the taxis, skyscrapers and non-white people.
 When Robin expresses homesickness, Marshall takes her to the Walleye Saloon, a Minnesota-themed bar that he goes to when he misses his family.
 Unfortunately she likes it so much that she ends up pretending to be from Bemidji, Minnesota to befriend the bar patrons, much to Marshall's frustration.
 His frustration grows when she claims his story about the 1999 NFC Championship Game as her own and boils over after she beats his high score on the Fisherman's Quest video game, at which point he unmasks Robin as a Canadian.
 Before storming out, Robin goes on a tirade on how great Canada is on a personal level, bringing up the great things Canada introduced that Americans take for granted, and admits she wishes she was there right now.
 Marshall apologizes to Robin and reassures her that despite her lack of job or boyfriend, she still belongs in New York with her friends.
 To help ease her Christmas homesickness he takes her to a Canadian-themed bar, the Hoser Hut, capped off with a crowd-pleasing karaoke rendition of Robin's teenage hit "Let's Go to the Mall", much to her embarrassment.